oddbird/oddleventy/content/blog/2019/sass-modules.md

 ## So much more...

-There is much more to cover --from Sass core modules (e.g.
+There is much more to cover -- from Sass core modules (e.g.
 `@use 'sass:math'`) to import-only files, public and private members, the `load-css()` mixin, and so on.
 I cover all of that in the [article for CSS-Tricks].